 The Possibilities Are Endless For Reuse of Plastic Ocean Trash

-Today, most people have used and discarded something made out of plastic.
+Today, most people have used and discarded something made of plastic.
 In the U.S., that item was probably either a grocery bag or a water bottle.
 According to EcoWatch, Americans use roughly 500 billion plastic bags and 35 billion plastic water bottles annually.
 On average, an American discards approximately 185 pounds of plastic every year.

 Out of the millions of tons of plastic produced each year, only about 5 percent of it is reclaimed.
 A large amount of plastic, about eight million metric tons every year, ends up in the ocean, polluting the water and endangering marine life.
 But some companies are working to change these statistics.

+Adidas and Parley for the Oceans are not alone in their ocean plastic upcycling efforts.
 The sunglasses company Norton Point launched a line of three eco-friendly sunglasses in 2016.
 The glasses are made out of the plastic HDPE—high-density polyethylene—which was taken from the ocean and recycled.
 The eyewear line is part of the Martha’s Vineyard-based company’s “Sea Plastic Differently” campaign, which aims to build a more eco-friendly brand.
 Norton Point’s co-founders Ryan Schoenike and Rob Ianelli launched the campaign after discussing ocean pollution.
 “We were brainstorming, talking about how we could work on a project together,” Schoenike said.
 “We got to talking about this issue of ocean plastic and what a big deal it was.”

 Ianelli has a background in eyewear, and Schoenike has a background in social impact and campaigning.
 So, the pair came up with a line of sunglasses made from ocean plastic.
 “We spent a lot of time investigating the concept, and really narrowing in on a supply chain and seeing if we could actually do it, and we realized that it was something we could definitely do,” Schoenike said.
 “And so, we launched it.”